-The Aviation Safeguarding Guidelines - Western Sydney Aerotropolis and surrounding areas (October 2021) (NSW DPE, 2022a) provide guidelines for managing land use impacts related to aircraft noise and were developed by the former DPE (now DPHI) with input from DITRDCA.
+NSW Department of Planning and Environment's Aviation Safeguarding Guidelines - Western Sydney Aerotropolis and surrounding areas (October 2021) (NSW DPE, 2022a), provide guidelines for managing land use impacts related to aircraft noise and were developed with input from the DITRDC.
 The guidelines seek to ensure planning authorities consider the aircraft noise guidelines and noise exposure contour maps when undertaking land use planning for the Aerotropolis and surrounding areas of influence.

-The NSW Government supports the NASF with the exception of Guideline A and uses the existing policy of DPHI which relies on ANEF contours and AS 2021:2015.
-The NSW Government has endorsed the use of ANEF for land use planning, not the N-above contours (NSW DPE, 2022a).
+The NSW Government supports the NASF with the exception of Guideline A and uses the existing policy of DPE which relies on ANEF contours and AS 2021:2015.
+The NSW Government has endorsed the use of ANEF for land use planning, not the N contours (NSW DPE, 2022a).

 Until the ANEF contour is approved for WSI, the Western Parkland City SEPP ANEC contour (based on the runway direction and proposed flight paths) is to be used to inform land use planning.
-The ANEC presented in the Western Parkland City SEPP represents the long-term development of WSI, including parallel runways and facilities for up to 82 million passengers annually (nominally occurring in 2063).
+The ANEC presented in the Western Parkland City SEPP represents the long-term development of the airport, including parallel runways and facilities for up to 82 million passengers annually (nominally occurring in 2063).